Jul 26, 2013

 It’s happened enough now that I’ve decided I should write this blog post about it for the future.
 Be prepared: the answer is long, complicated, and messy, but I do have a short version for you if you don’t want to get into the nitty gritty.

 It’s complicated, and it involves a bunch of technical publishing details that I have little to no control over.
 I’m sorry you can’t buy my books easily in your country; I really wish you could.
-The only solution I can suggest is to order physical copies from a local bookseller who’s willing to order them in from the US, or to order from my local bookseller, Book Passage, who will ship internationally.1
+The only solution I can suggest is to order physical copies from a local bookseller who’s willing to order them in from the US, or to order from my local bookseller, Book Passage, who will ship internationally. ((Though I don’t know if they’ll ship to all countries, and you will have to pay the shipping charges.))

-The reasons for why my books aren’t easily available around the globe involve English language territories and foreign translation rights.2 You may think, Wait!
+The reasons for why my books aren’t easily available around the globe involve English language territories and foreign translation rights. ((A lot of this stuff falls under the the category of subsidiary rights, which is publishing jargon for rights the publisher buys from the author, including but not limited to film rights, audiobook rights, and the right to translate it into foreign language.
+Here’s a post on why authors and publishers negotiate over subsidiary rights.))
+You may think, Wait!
 What about ebooks?
 They’re virtual; they don’t need to be shipped anywhere!
 But ebooks come with a host of other complications.

 Let’s take these issues one by one.